-- In a third step, review the credit agreements of debtors in payment difficulties to check whether the CBC data were not considered, and initiate the measures proposed under 8.1.
-Start this step with ID Poor card holders. ⇒ Recommendation to the FSPs, CMA and NBC; - It is also generally recommended that the restructuring of loans, and in particular loans restructured under COVID-19 conditions, should be reviewed to see whether they enable a socially acceptable reduction of debt or whether they might further drive the hh concerned into over-indebtedness.
+- In a second step, oblige all FSPs to provide the contact details of the monitoring body on their homepages in a such a way that it is easily accessible to clients. ⇒ Recommendation to NBC. - In a second step, review the credit agreements of debtors in payment difficulties to check whether the CBC data were not taken into account, and initiate the measures proposed under 9.1.
+Start this step with ID Poor card holders. ⇒ Recommendation to the FSPs, CMA and NBC; - It is also generally recommended that the restructuring of loans, and in particular loans restructured under COVID 19 conditions, should be reviewed to see whether they enable a socially acceptable reduction of debt or whether they might further drive the households concerned into over-indebtedness.
 In cases where there is a clear increase in the risk of over-indebtedness, an adjustment should be made by extending loan terms and, in particular, reducing or cancelling interest rates. - Accompany the above measures with dialogue between the donor side and the Cambodian FSPs on (i) compliance with good practices for responsible lending and (ii) the reversal of unethical loan agreements. ⇒ Recommendation to all implementing organizations, funds, partner MFIs and banks. - This study supports the suggestion of the EU-initiated study (2012) to further investigate the links between nutritional problems and debt, clarifying the role which debt plays in the poor nutrition of indebted hh. ⇒ Recommendation to CMA and donors / funds, BMZ if applicable.

-8.3 Recommendations for German State Development Cooperation
+9.3 Recommendations for German State Development Cooperation